Some Common and Not So Common Causes of Low Milk Supply (with solutions that may be helpful)

 Beyond the issue of choice, another element that is worth considering is that there are certain medical conditions that are more prominent in Western developed countries that can have an impact on a woman's ability to produce enough milk.
 In particular, many medical conditions that create fertility challenges for women can also cause low milk supply.
 While there have been advancements in fertility treatments in the Western world, allowing women with fertility challenges to have babies, those same women may not be aware that they could have trouble breastfeeding as well.

 In developing countries, some of the conditions that can cause infertility are less common than in the developed world.
 Additionally, women facing infertility in developing countries are probably much less likely to end up having a baby because they don't have access to the same types of medical treatment we do in the Western world.
 So our advancements in the area of fertility treatments may unintentionally be increasing the percentage of mothers who will struggle to produce enough breast milk.
-Unfortunately, health care providers and other sources of breastfeeding information are not preparing mothers who struggle with infertility for the fact that they may struggle to breastfeed their baby
+Unfortunately, health care providers and other sources of breastfeeding information are not preparing mothers who struggle with infertility for the fact that they may struggle to breastfeed their baby.

 Common Causes of Low Supply